 Summer Associate Program

-CCK is a public interest law firm seeking applications from 2Ls for its 2020 Summer Associate Program.
 Our Summer Associates work within the Veterans Law practice assisting veterans and their families with their claims for VA disability benefits.
 The primary emphasis of the program is on appellate-level representation before the United States Court of Appeals for Veterans Claims and includes document review, legal research, and legal writing.
 CCK looks for individuals who are genuinely interested in working on behalf of disabled armed service veterans.
 We seek individuals who are capable of working independently, but who can also work cooperatively with others in a collegial, team-focused environment.
 The Summer Associate position is a 10-week, paid program with the potential for a full-time employment offer.

 Life as a CCK Summer Associate

 CCK Summer Associates are regarded, treated and compensated like starting attorneys.
 Each associate is assigned a small case load and learns our process from start to finish –reviewing records, doing legal research, drafting memos, and eventually writing a brief.
 Summer Associates are integrated members of the team and thus attend team meetings, as well as trainings on different areas of the law, new legal precedent, and legal writing tips.

 Meet a Few of CCK’s Past Summer Associates!

 Spencer Borden, Summer 2023

 Roger Williams University School of Law, graduating May 2024